Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

  * cd into the code and run `bundle install`.
  * `rake db:migrate` to configure the db.
  * `rake jetty:clean` to download Jetty and Solr.
  * `rake jetty:start` to start Jetty and Solr.
 Note the Solr port.
 This needs to match the solr port in `config/jetty.yml`.
 Also see below about setting up your environment using a `.env` file.
 The SOLR_URL can be set there.
- * `rake solr:marc:index MARC_FILE=data/bul_sample.mrc` to index sample Brown records.
+ * `rake solr:marc:index MARC_FILE=data/bul_sample.mrc` to index sample
+ Brown records.
  * `rails server` to start rails in development mode
  * If all goes correctly: visit the catalog at http://localhost:3000/catalog.
  * A sample search of `atom` will return results from the sample set of MARC records.

+## schema.rb
+By default the development environment in your local box uses SQLite as the database.
+In production we use MySQL.
+Because you are using a different database your local box you will see a few changes in `schema.rb` once you've run `rake db:migrate`.
+You should discard those changes  with `git checkout -- schema.rb` so that you don't accidentally commit them to the repository.

+If you want to use MySQL in your local box you could update the `development` section on `config/database.yml` to use the values indicated under `development_mysql_sample` and re-run `rake db:migrate` to create the database in MySQL.

 ## Without running a local Solr index.
 If you want to run the Blacklight web application but not build a local Solr index, set SOLR_URL in your `.env` file to `http://dblightcit.services.brown.edu:8081/solr`.
 This will allow you to search the remote index.
 You will need to be on the Brown network (in the SciLi?) or connected via VPN to connect to this index.